sethmeh/MSSB_Logs_Reader/README.md

 Parses MSSB log sheets into stats

-Download both the main.cpp and Game.h files or copy them into your ide. free online ide here: https://www.onlinegdb.com/
+Download both the main.cpp and Game.h files or copy them into your ide. free online ide here: https://www.onlinegdb.com/ (no account needed) or https://replit.com/ (I think account needed)

 To use:
 Copy and paste the entire stars off/on logs spreadsheet into an input text file.